 - Drafting essay statements may take several weeks, plan ahead!

 - First review the Essay Grading Rubric to further understand what reviewers will be looking for.

 - Competitive study abroad applicants watch our essays tips video and meet with the HUB Writing Center to review essay statements in conjunction with the Essay Grading Rubric to provide candid feedback.

 - Remember, Study Abroad Application Reviewers include trained SCU staff and faculty from across campus, be as clear and specific as possible in your essays.
 Avoid generalizations, and don't assume the reader knows your program.

 Each application is read and evaluated by a review committee of trained SCU faculty/staff using the Application Criteria and Essay Grading Rubric.
 Study abroad staff evaluate every application to verify eligibility requirements.

 After evaluating, each application receives a recommendation from the Committee.
 We nominate as many applications as the Study Abroad Program budget allows.
-There will be a waitlist and applicants who are placed on the waitlist can expect that there may be some movement from the waitlist during the process.
 While GPA is a component that is reviewed as part of an applicant's submission, applications are not ranked by GPA.